dkuntze/acs-ars/README.md

 - Property or Evar - the prop name or evar name to filter the results as.
 If blank, this disables filtering
 - Property/Evar values - multi-field list of values of the property listed above
 - Number of Days - the number of days into the past to report on.
 Start date is 'now' and end date is now minus number of days
+- Path Filter - Allows you to do filtering based on path. ^ start $ end and * wildcard expressions are supported.
+This maps to the keyword attribute

 Building
 --------